johnsonjh/duma/README.md

 `sysctl -w vm.max_map_count=1000000`

-- Don't leave `libduma.a` enabked ans linked into production software!
+- Don't leave `libduma.a` enabled and linked into production software!
 Use it only for debugging.
 See section 'Compilation Notes for Release/Production' below.